 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-One of the first steps in planning a trip to Disney World is choosing where to stay.
-But there are so many choices!
+Planning a Disney trip, but not sure where to stay?
+There are so many hotels to choose from at and near Disney World!
 How do you decide, especially on your first trip?!?!?
-Don’t worry!
-I’m here to help.
-Keep reading for a step-by-step guide to finding the right resort for your family so you can feel confident in your decision of where to stay at Disney World.
+Keep reading for a step-by-step guide to finding the right resort for your family so you can easily find the best place to stay at Disney World.

 Step #1: What’s your budget?

 The first thing you need to do when choosing the best place to stay at Disney World is to determine your budget.
 How much can you afford to spend on accommodations?

 You can find lodging in just about every price range, so you are sure to find a place that works for your family.
 Knowing your budget will make finding a place to stay easier because it will narrow down your choices.

 For instance, there are three price levels of resorts on Disney World property: deluxe, moderate, and value.
 So, if your budget is somewhat tight, you can save some time by immediately eliminating the deluxe and moderate resorts from your list.

 Step #2: How many people are in your party?